-Oral Warning: The first step in most disciplinary actions is oral warning.
-This may be given by an employee's supervisor for substandard performance, poor attendance, and other types of minor offenses or misconduct that occur for the first time.
-The supervisor should keep notes of oral warnings in the department/unit file.
-These notes are official documents of the University of Alabama at Birmingham and may become a part of the employee's UAB personnel record.
+Verbal Warning: A verbal warning may be given by an employee's supervisor for substandard performance, attendance, and other types of minor offenses.
+The supervisor should keep notes of verbal warnings in the department/unit file.
+These notes are official documents of UAB and UAB Medicine and may become a part of the employee's official personnel record.

-Written Warning: A written warning may be given by an employee’s supervisor for substandard performance, poor attendance, misconduct, and other types of more serious offenses that occur after the first oral warning.
-A written warning may be given instead of an oral warning for first-time gross misconduct or major offense.
-All written warnings should be addressed to the employee in memorandum form.
-If there has been a prior oral warning given to the employee, it should be referenced in the first written warning.
+Written Warning: A written warning may be given by an employee’s supervisor for minor violations of policy after prior verbal warning.
+However, a written warning may be given instead of a verbal warning for first-time misconduct or other serious offenses.
+All written warnings should be addressed to the employee as a memorandum or on a corrective action form.
+If there has been a prior verbal warning given to the employee, it should be referenced in the first written warning.
 The supervisor should ask the employee to sign the written warning as proof of having received it.
-A signed copy of all written warnings should be sent to HR Employee Relations to be placed in the employee’s official, permanent personnel record.
-If the employee refuses to sign the written warning, that should be noted, and the unsigned copy should be sent to Employee Relations.
+A signed copy of all written warnings should be placed in the employee’s official, permanent personnel record.
+If the employee refuses to sign the written warning, that should be noted, and the unsigned copy forwarded to the employee's file.
 An employee who receives three written warnings during an 18-month period (whether or not the first two written warnings resulted in probation and/or suspension) may be terminated without proceeding through the remaining steps in the disciplinary process.